 Wedding photographers are a resourceful bunch.
 They’re problem solvers.
 If the bride is nervous on her wedding day, they put her at ease and make sure she’ll be comfortable in front of the camera.
 If four of the five groomsmen are inexplicably missing during the bridal party shoot, they rearrange the timeline to make sure those images will be captured later on.
 If it’s raining during the couples’ portraits, they use it to their advantage and make a cool photo incorporating the weather.
 They go into a vast array of different shooting situations and, regardless of an infinite number of variables, they make art that will be treasured by the couple for years to come.

-That said, there are several simple steps that you, the bride and groom, can take to make sure your photographer gets all of the great photos that you want.
+That said, there are several simple steps that you, the newlyweds-to-be, can take to ensure your photographers get all of the great photos that you want.

 1) Tidy up your hotel room.

 If you have Starbucks cups and food wrappers scattered about the room while you’re getting ready, you’re probably going to have Starbucks cups and food wrappers in your photos.